XinFinOrg/xdc-subnet-docs/docs/compoments/parentchain_smart_contract/design.md

 2.Relayer only need to fetch gap/epoch block data and fetch the following consecutive roundnumber blocks to confirm the signed gap/epoch block from subnet node

+3.Users can get gap/epoch block information from methods such as getHeader

 ![](sc-litecheckpoint.jpg)